LevinShao/Game/Portfolio.md

           activate Ability_3
       ELSE
         pass
-      END MOVEMENT
+      END INTERACTION
     ELSE
       disable Player Controls

 ### **Gantt Chart**
 **Note:** On Week 9 Saturday (December 14th) I will be going back to China for Christmas and I won't return until next year January 29th.
-Since the great firewall of China blocks access to Unity and VS code, I will not be able to work on this project in Week 10 so I will have to finish everything by Week 9.
+Since the Great Firewall of China blocks access to Unity and VS code, I will not be able to work on this project in Week 10 so I will have to finish everything by Week 9.

 ![Gantt Chart](/images/Gantt%20Chart.png)